SCO Group, Inc. v. International Business Machines Corp.: Summary

 On August 24, 2009, the U.S. Court of Appeals for the Tenth Circuit reversed the portion of the August 10, 2007 district court summary judgment in SCO v.
 Novell that Novell owned the copyright to Unix.
 As a result, SCO was permitted to pursue its claim of ownership of the Unix copyrights at trial.

 On March 30, 2010, the jury returned a verdict in SCO v.
 Novell, finding that Novell owns the copyrights.

 SCO's claims

-SCO's lawsuit has been consistent only in its claim of breach of contract (since the abandonment in early 2004 of its claim of misappropriation of trade secrets).
+SCO's lawsuit was consistent only in its claim of breach of contract (since the abandonment in early 2004 of its claim of misappropriation of trade secrets).
 SCO's initial claims were: